amorist/awesome/README.md

 ## TypeScript

+- [deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer
 - [surf](https://github.com/surfcodes/surf) - 🏄‍♂️ Surf GitHub code with VS Code. (with CLI, chrome extensions, also works for Gitlab)
 - [ant-design](https://github.com/ant-design/ant-design) - 🌈  A UI Design Language and React UI library
 - [dogehouse](https://github.com/benawad/dogehouse) - The home for voice conversations.